Greece slammed by storms and landslides

 A State of Disaster was declared as a fast-moving bushfire scorched 741,000 acres in Victoria State.
 Hundreds of structures have been destroyed, and thousands remain under evacuation orders.

-2025 wildfire disasters continue in Chile
+2025 Chile wildfire disasters continue in 2026

 Nineteen are dead in Chilean wildfires as the government carried out mass evacuations and fought nearly two dozen blazes exacerbated by intense heat and high winds.